Audio/MIDI multitrack recording software

 Noise Gate window

 Threshold determines the level below which the signal is attenuated.
 Reduction controls the amount of attenuation applied to signals below the threshold.
-Applying lots of attenuation can make a Noise Gate slow.
+Applying heavy attenuation can cause the Noise Gate to respond more slowly.

-Attack controls the time it takes for the Noise Gate to open (ie. let the signal through).
-Release controls the time it takes for the Noise Gate to close (ie. attenuate the signal).
-Attack and Release show the time needed for 60 dB attenuation change.
-Hold sets an absolute time to wait after the signal drops below the threshold.
-The release phase starts when the Hold time has elapsed.
+Attack controls the time it takes for the Noise Gate to open (i.e., let the signal through).
+Release controls the time it takes for the Noise Gate to close (i.e., attenuate the signal).
+The values represent the time needed for a 60 dB change.
+Hold sets a fixed amount of time to wait after the signal drops below the threshold.
+The release phase begins after the Hold time has elapsed.

-The Open indicator lights when the gate is open.
-This slot itself shows this too.
+The Open indicator lights up when the gate is open.
+This is also shown in the effect slot itself.

-The Level History on the left shows the relative amount of time the sidechain signal (after effects processing) is at a certain level (the higher the bar, the more time).
-Also, the current input level is shown horizontally at the bottom.
-This Level History makes it very easy to set up the threshold.
-There's a colored 'curtain' on the left side of the display that can be moved using the Threshold knob.
-The signal bars that are covered by the curtain are muted (the gate is closed).
-The Level History will be reset automatically when either the Transport is started or the Noise Gate window pops up.
-You can be reset it manually by pressing the F5 key (Windows) / Command-R (Mac).
+The Trigger Signal History on the left shows the relative amount of time the sidechain signal (after effects processing) stays at a certain level (the taller the bar, the more time spent at that level).
+The current input level is shown horizontally at the bottom.
+This Trigger Signal History makes it very easy to set the threshold.
+There is a colored "curtain" on the left side of the display that can be adjusted using the mouse or the Threshold knob.
+The signal bars that fall under the curtain are muted (i.e., the gate is closed).
+The Trigger Signal History resets automatically when the transport starts or when the Noise Gate window opens.
+You can reset it manually by pressing the F5 key (Windows) / Command-R (Mac).

 In short, setting up the Noise Gate goes like this:

-• Make sure the Noise Gate's window is on screen.
+• Make sure the Noise Gate window is on screen.

-• Press the Space bar to start the Transport, play the whole song and press the Space bar again to stop.
+• Press the Space bar to start the Transport, play the whole song, then press the Space bar again to stop.

-• If there are two distinct groups of vertical bars, then adjust the Threshold knob so that the 'curtain' covers the left group.
-If there's just one group, or two groups that aren't separated very well, then you can try using an EQ effect in the Side Chain section.
+• If there are two distinct groups of vertical bars, adjust the Threshold knob so that the "curtain" covers the left group.
+If there's just one group, or if the two groups are not clearly separated, try using an EQ effect in the Side Chain section.